LittleBeannie/interactive-slides_Julia/README.md

 # test

-This is a repo for test of modern 6783.
+This repo is a test for combining `R` and `RISE` together to realize interactive slides with R kernel.

 ## content
 (1) live slides